mcclurejt/ethereal-case-study/README.md

   1. How was Arbi able to obtain such explosive adoption AND retain its userbase?
   1. NEAR lost 50% of its TVL for 24 hours on two occasions where other chain TVLs grew, why/how did this happen?
      1. What's the withdrawal process for the NEAR bridge look like?
+        1. Withdrawals are relatively fast taking at most 16 hours
+     1. How many people were involved?
+        1. 03/01 had 38 unique users, 03/02 had 75 unique users
+     1. What could've caused it?
+        1. Searching google for headlines around these dates showed that the Russian-Ukraine conflict was announced on this day! :facepalm:
+     1. Why only NEAR?
+Arbi and AVA went up between March 1st and 2nd...
+        1. Compared to the other protocols, NEAR has an very high Whale TX to Unique Daily User ratio (TM).
+High percentage of whales -> high percentage of actively-managed positions -> more responsive to current events -> high volatility

 ### 3. If you were to move assets from one ecosystem to another, which kind of bridge solution/design would you use?
 There is some ambiguity in this question, but feel free to expound on your thoughts